 - With the Hawaiian Airlines Mastercard, you get 2X miles on all purchases made directly from Hawaiian Airlines and 1X miles on every other purchase.

-- You get a complimentary checked bag with the Hawaiian Airlines credit card.
-This is an instant savings of $50 per round trip!
+- You get a complimentary checked bag with the Hawaiian Airlines credit card, which saves you $50 per trip.

 - The Hawaiian Airlines World Elite Mastercard has no foreign transaction fees, which is nice to have if you travel internationally.